ifwe/tds/doc/rest_api.md

 * Should we hard-code defaults into the API for certain attributes or expect the immediate client to pass in its own determination of defaults?
     A good example of this would be the architecture for applications.
+* Should there be a /packages/ID URL or should we do /applications/NAME-VERSION-REVISION?
+    The former seems more sane and canonical.